Efficient PRM Training Data Synthesis via Formal Verification¶

 Loss & Training¶

-Cross-entropy classification loss; the LLM is fine-tuned to output "correct" or "incorrect" for each reasoning step.
-Base models are Llama 3.1 8B and Qwen 2.5 7B.
+Cross-entropy classification loss is used to fine-tune the LLM to output "correct" or "incorrect" for each reasoning step.
+The base models are Llama 3.1 8B and Qwen 2.5 7B.

 Key Experimental Results¶